 Let’s see the results dashboard first.

-The ideas it suggests can be about keywords, backlinks, strategy, technical SEO, etc.
+The Semrush On-Page Checker suggests ideas about optimizing your keywords, backlinks, strategy, technical SEO, etc.

 If you click on Optimization Ideas, you get improvement ideas for each page.

 When you click on Ideas, you see the detailed suggestions.